PROJECT: Supporting the Mozambique Climate Change and Development country programme

 Climate change is expected to lead to greater variability in rainfall and more frequent and intense extreme weather, as well as sea-level rise and temperature increases of up to 3°C (INGC, 2009).

 Mozambique Climate Change and Development (CCD) Combined Work Programme

-CDKN is supporting three of the six streams of work under the full CCD Combined Work Programme:
+CDKN supported three of the six streams of work under the full CCD Combined Work Programme:

 - The registration of FUNAB, Mozambique’s environment fund, as a National Implementing Entity (NIE) under the Adaptation Fund of the United Nations Framework Convention on Climate Change (UNFCCC).
-Attaining NIE accreditation will open access to adaptation project finance.
-It could also serve as a first step toward the project development and management capacity required to meet the strict fiduciary standards for Mozambique to access broader climate finance opportunities.
-CDKN’s assistance forms part of the joint UNDP/UNEP NIE Support Programme and builds on an initial assessment by the UNDP/UNEP team of the main areas where policies, procedures and systems need to be put in place to meet the criteria of the Adaptation Fund.
+Attaining NIE accreditation opens access to adaptation project finance.
+It serves as a first step toward the project development and management capacity required to meet the strict fiduciary standards for Mozambique to access broader climate finance opportunities.
+CDKN’s assistance formed part of the joint UNDP/UNEP NIE Support Programme and built on an initial assessment by the UNDP/UNEP team of the main areas where policies, procedures and systems need to be put in place to meet the criteria of the Adaptation Fund.

 - Capacity building and awareness raising of the Disaster Risk Reduction strategy being funded.
-This work provides an actionable, concise strategy document on Mozambique’s response to climate change in order to raise awareness amongst key stakeholders.
-The document will emphasise the importance of natural disaster risk reduction; propose a clear delineation of stakeholder’s roles and serve as a contribution to the overall national strategy for responding to climate change.
+This work provided an actionable, concise strategy document on Mozambique’s response to climate change in order to raise awareness amongst key stakeholders.
+The document emphasised the importance of natural disaster risk reduction; proposing a clear delineation of stakeholder’s roles and serving as a contribution to the overall national strategy for responding to climate change.